-- Undergraduate nursing students will report to Centura Centers for Occupational Medicine (CCOM) Ten Panel Drug Test.
-The Authorization Form for Drug/Alcohol Testing must be completed and presented at the time of testing.
-The addresses for authorized CCOM testing sites in Colorado are on the authorization form. - 2.
-Nursing students entering the program who live outside the Colorado Springs area have the option to take the Drug Screening through CastleBranch.
-(School code for this group only is NV15dt). - 3.
+- 1. Undergraduate nursing students will contact Castlebranch for a Ten Panel Drug Test.
+The school code for a drug screen through CastleBranch is NV15dt. - 2.
 Payment for the drug test is the responsibility of the nursing student and is due at the time of the testing.
-Check and credit card are the only accepted methods of payment. - 4.
+Check and credit card are the only accepted methods of payment. - 3.
 All drug test results will be reviewed by the assigned designee of the Johnson Beth-El College of Nursing and Health Sciences.
 Should there be a positive finding, the designee will forward any required information to the Nursing Department Chair.
 The department will determine if the student is eligible to continue in the undergraduate nursing program.
 Eligibility is based on the nature of the findings and clinical site requirements.